 - Kasilof River: The river is populated with big rainbows, Dolly Varden, king salmon, and steelhead.
 For the best fishing adventure, you’ll need to use drift boats.
 People love this river as the fishery doesn’t get much pressure compared to other large rivers.

 - Russian River: While the Russian River has plenty of trout, you’ll also come across brown bears.
-Be aware of your surrounding as you fish and carry a bear spray.
+Be aware of your surroundings as you fish and carry a bear spray.
+See Fishing Around Bears.

 - Naknek River: This river is known for trophy-sized rainbows and Dolly Varden.
 The river is also popular for salmon fishing in June and July.

 - Yukon River: This river holds some huge northern pike, but you can also find sheefish here.